udhayprakash/GoLangMaterial/FAQs.md

      of method signatures. struct data type implements these interfaces to have method definitions for the method signature of the interfaces.

+Q22) In GO language how you can check variable type at runtime?
+Ans) A special type of switch is dedicated in GO to check variable type at runtime,
+     this switch is referred as type switch.
+Also, you can switch on the type of an interface value with Type Switch.

+Q23) Explain workspace in GO?
+Ans) Inside a workspace GO code must be kept.
+A workspace is a directory hierarchy
+     with three directories at its root.
+         src contains GO source files organized into packages pkg contains package objects and
+         bin contains executable commands

+Q24) How you can format a string without printing?
+Ans) To format a string without printing you have to use command
+        fmt.Sprintf( “at %v, %s”, e.When, e.What)

 https://programming.guide/go/go-gotcha.html